CroixPevear/Telecom-customer-churn/README.md

 ## What I would improve next

 - The data describes a fictional company and does not establish causal relationships.
-- The default 0.50 classification threshold favors recall and creates false positives; a real retention team should tune it using intervention costs and capacity.
+- The default 0.50 classification threshold favors recall and creates false positives. a real retention team should tune it using intervention costs and capacity.
-- Cross-validation and hyperparameter tuning could provide more stable estimates.
+- Cross validation and hyperparameter tuning could provide more steady estimates.
 - Production monitoring would be needed to detect data drift and performance changes.

 ## Author